 In some situations, punitive, or punishment damages are awarded.
 For punitive damages to apply there must be fraud, malice, or willful or wanton conduct on the part of the Defendant.
 These circumstances are rare in our area because of the quality of care generally provided.

-If you have questions about a medical malpractice case or about the medical care you received from a doctor, nurse, therapist, hospital or other health care provider, please our North Carolina medical malpractice lawyers at (910) 341-7570 or (877) 593-4233.
+If you have questions about a medical malpractice case or about the medical care you received from a doctor, nurse, therapist, hospital or other health care provider, please our Wilmington medical malpractice lawyers at (910) 341-7570 or (877) 593-4233.
 We will be happy to speak with you.